davidsusu/dacl/README.md

 So there are some rules that can be violated, but in this case a warning will be generated.

-### Unexpected exit from single/double quoted sequence
+### :warning: Unexpected exit from single/double quoted sequence

 If a quoted string is still open when the end of line reached (newline or end of input), the string will be forcefully terminated.